Michael Patkin's

 • Nurses station allowing clear lines of sight

-• Gurney stations (?how many)with wall-mounted gas, power, monitoring, curtains, clearance for medical and nursing procedures
+• Gurney stations (?how many)with wall-mounted gas, power, monitoring,

 • Shelving, supplies